 - Practice giving and receiving constructive feedback to strengthen performance and relationships

 Given the small group size and interactive nature of the program, successful applicants must commit to staying throughout the program.
 Interviews are required for admission.
-Limited budget campus housing reservation provided at a first-come-first-serve basis.
-For more information, please contact Leigh Wang.
+Limited budget campus housing reservation provided on a first-come-first-serve basis.

 Program duration: 4 days

 Venue: Stanford Center at Peking University